AshwinM17/IECSE_Freshers_CodeSprint-2024/Kudva/ReadMe.md

-# This is Kudva's very stupid question
+# This is Blank's very stupid question

 ---
+# Solve this question using maths
 ## Statement
 You are given an array `arr` of size `n + 1` containing numbers in the range `[1, n]`.
 The array contains `n + 1` integers where every number between `1` and `n` appears at least once, and one number appears **exactly twice**.
 Your task is to find and return the duplicated number.